 The education portion of your cannabis resume should be no different from what you have on a standard one.
 List the degrees and certificates you earned, as they might be useful or give you an edge in the decision-making process.
 For a cleaner look overall, name the institutions you attended, but leave out the graduation dates unless you just graduated.
 And, if you haven’t attended college, include your high school to inform the employer that you have a diploma.

 If you’re seeking high-quality cannabis education–which will definitely give you an edge over the competition–Green Flower Media is the best option.
 All of their cannabis programs are 100% online, so you can elevate your marijuana knowledge from anywhere and at any time.
 They utilize a network of over 700 leading experts in cannabis medicine, business, cultivation, retail, compliance, and more, to produce best-in-class content.
 Having cannabis education on your resume–even if you’re in the process of completing a program–can make a difference.
-Finding candidates with cannabis education is rare, so you’ll likely stick out in the best way possible with a program certificate.
+For example, if you’re on the path to become a cannabis grower, a cannabis cultivation certificate can help you land an entry-level cultivation tech job.
+Finding candidates with cannabis education is rare, so you’ll likely stick out in the best way possible with a certificate.

 Wrapping Up Your Cannabis Resume

-Don’t overthink writing your cannabis resume.
+Don’t overthink writing your cannabis resume or cover letter.
 Follow our guide, and you’ll be on your way to producing a clean, organized sheet that highlights your best talents.
-The cannabis industry continues to grow steadily, and if you’re looking to make a transition, we can help you find your dream job in cannabis.
-Contact us at email@example.com for more information.
+The cannabis industry continues to grow steadily, and if you’re looking to make a transition, we can help you find your dream job in cannabis–from dispensary budtender positions to executive roles.
+Contact us at email@example.com for more information on marijuana jobs.